Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Soulseed Pods</td>
       <td>Carry the psychic imprint of the area where they were formed.
 Some contain latent avatars or "echoes" of the dead.
-Sprouting a pod may result in manifestation of full memory-constructs, temporary temporal layering, or reanimatoin of local anomalies.</td>
+Sprouting a pod may result in manifestation of full memory-constructs, temporary temporal layering, or reanimation of local anomalies.</td>
     </tr>
   </table>
 </details>

 ## Dragon
 Ancient, sapient NHEs associated with dominance, accumulation, strategic manipulation, and long-term influence.
 Dragons do not simply hoard material wealth: they accumulate *significance*.
-Despite their ancient legacy, most Dragons today are undocumented Illicit Non-Humans (INHs), their numbers diminished by the historical Saint George Campaign (11th-13th Century CE).
+Despite their ancient legacy, most Dragons today are undocumented Illicit Non-Humans (INHs), their numbers diminished by the historical Saint George Campaign (11th-13th Century CE), a loosely coordinated ecclesiastical extermination effort lead by Saint George and the OP known as Ascalon.
 Surviving Dragons operate via embedded personas, shell conglomerates, arcane cults, or digital proxies, exercising influence across human systems while keeping their true nature hidden.
 <img src="/assets/images/dragon.jpg">
 <details><summary><b>SUBTYPES</b></summary>
   <table>